 From your dashboard go to Plugins > Add New to browse all of the free plugins from WordPress.org.
 Just like themes there are plenty of free and premium plugins available around the web.
 Here are a few recommendations from our authors to help you get started:

-- Supercharge Your WordPress Comments With These 15 Plugins
+- 15 Plugins to Supercharge Your WordPress Comments

-- Make Your WordPress Site Multilingual: 9 Awesome Translation Plugins
+- Best Translation Plugins to Make Your WordPress Site Multilingual

 - Top 9 Best Free WordPress Slider Plugins